-Ref Area Action Current Status Target Date 4 Audit Processes Update audit processes to: Review process - re-introduce documentation to capture the file review. re-introduce Complete Improve timeliness of reporting Implement revised processes for Complete N/A following up recommendations as they become due Now in place N/A Review document retention policy Compile audit manual incorporating all Complete N/A audit processes Audit process document has been reviewed and updated.
+Ref Area Action Current Status Target Date 4 Audit Update audit processes to: Processes Review process - re-introduce documentation to capture the file review.
+Complete N/A Improve timeliness of reporting Implement revised processes for Complete N/A following up recommendations as they become due Now in place N/A Review document retention policy Complete N/A Compile audit manual incorporating all audit processes Audit process document has been reviewed and updated.
 Further work will await EQA and internal assessment against new IIA standards.
 N/A 5 Assurance mapping Work with Risk Management and Directors to develop an assurance map for the Council.
 This report includes first elements.
 March 2025 and ongoing 6 Training and development Ensure team has training necessary to obtain key information from Integra and other systems.
-Training needs to be confirmed during U- perform process.
+Training needs to be confirmed during Uperform process.
 Superseded due to the planned replacement of Integra with a new financial system.